ThivaanM/Geopolitical-Risk-On-Financial-Markets-2025-26/README.md

 ## Key Insight
 Two distinct types of geopolitical shock emerged from this analysis.
-Trade and tariff shocks created correlated selloffs across all asset classes simultaneously — systemic risk.
-Military conflict shocks concentrated in energy markets with limited spillover into equities — isolated supply risk.
+Trade and tariff shocks created correlated selloffs across all asset classes simultaneously, systemic risk.
+Military conflict shocks concentrated in energy markets with limited spillover into equities, isolated supply risk.
 For portfolio managers and risk analysts, the hedging strategy for each shock type is fundamentally different.

 ## Files